Farm Kitchen Workshop

 • Craft functional items and furniture in our rustic refined style

-Rooted in the same values as our farm - connecting people with the magic and joy of our everyday lives - Farm Kitchen Workshop is meant to be welcoming and alive.
-It’s a space for learning and connection, shaped by our belief that food and creativity can anchor community.
+Rooted in the same values as our farm - connecting people with the magic and joy of our everyday lives - Farm Kitchen Workshop is meant to be a welcoming, flexible space.
+It’s a place for learning and connection shaped by our belief that sharing food and craft can anchor a community.

-Whether you’re stopping in for a meal, shopping for an easy dinner, or joining us at the table, Farm Kitchen Workshop will invite you to stop by and stay awhile.
+Whether you’re stopping in for an event, shopping for an easy dinner, or joining us at the table, Farm Kitchen Workshop will invite you to stop by and stay awhile.

 • "As a satisfied customer of their Woodworks, I have firsthand experience with the quality, consistency, and professionalism of their work.
 They worked with me to build my own community space in Easthampton.
 They are undeniably committed to our city."